a-digi/page-builder/README.md

 # React PageBuilder

-Ein komponentenbasierter PageBuilder auf Basis von React.
-Das System bietet Kernkomponenten und kann durch eigene Komponenten erweitert werden.
-Die Konfiguration erfolgt über TypeScript und npm.
+A component-based PageBuilder built on top of React.
+The system provides core components and can be extended with custom components.
+Configuration is done via TypeScript and npm.

 ## Features

 - Drag & Drop PageBuilder
-- Erweiterbar mit eigenen Komponenten
+- Extendable with custom components
-- Kernkomponenten für Layout und Inhalt
+- Core components for layout and content
-- Einstellungen für Spalten, Abstände, Farben etc.
+- Settings for columns, spacing, colors, etc.

 ## Installation